 We will provide you a copy of the Drug List.
 The Drug List we provide you includes information for the covered drugs that are most commonly used by our members.
 However, we cover additional drugs that are not included in the provided Drug List.
 If one of your drugs is not listed in the Drug List, you should visit our website or contact customer service to find out if we cover it.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.phs.org/Medicare) or call customer service.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.phs.org/Medicare) or call customer service (phone numbers are printed on the back cover of this booklet).